 A bank is a financial institution which is involved in borrowing and lending activity.
 Banks take customer deposits and in return pay customers an annual interest payment.
 People keep their money in the banks because it is a safe and secure way to store the money.
-The bank then uses majority of these deposits to lend to other customers for a variety of loans.
+Banks and NBFCs then uses majority of these deposits to lend to other customers for a variety of loans.
 The difference between the two interest rates is the profit margin for banks.
-Learning about the Credit Appraisal Process will help you to understand this.

 The analysis of banking stocks is very different because Bank’s business model is different from that of a Manufacturing company.
 For evaluating the banking stocks, there are certain key parameters which we can use to know the profitability of banks.

 Net interest Margin (NIM) is the difference between the interest income generated by banks and the amount of interest paid out to their lenders (for example, deposits).